Siegel-Lab/BioSmoother/Manual.md

 Before an index can be filled with interactome data, we must set it up for a given reference genome.
 Generating an empty index is done using the `init` subcommand.
 The command outputs an index directory.

-Let us create a new index for a trypanosome genome.
+Let us create a new index for the Trypanosoma brucei genome.

     biosmoother init my_index tryp.sizes

 This command will create a folder called `my_index.smoother_index`.
-In all other subcommands, we can now use `my_index` to refer to this index. `tryp.sizes` is a file that contains the contig sizes of our genome.
+In all other subcommands, we can now use `my_index` to refer to this index. `tryp.sizes` is a file that contains the contig sizes of the trypanosome genome.
 It looks something like this:

     #contig_name contig_size
     chr1 844108